tanjieling0/tp/docs/DeveloperGuide.md

 * inherits from both `NetConnectStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)

+The `StateStorage` component,
+* is a separate component that stores the String in the command box and is updated at each change in the input.
+* the data is stored in a file called `state.txt` in the data folder.

 ### Common classes

 Classes used by multiple components are in the `seedu.netconnect.commons` package.